 SPAN 1010 and 1020 Spanish I and II or FREN 1010 and 1020 French I and II

-Six (6) credit hours
+Electives for Associate of Science Six (6) credit hours

 The Associate of Arts/Science English Major requires 60 college level credits.
 Some courses have prerequisites and co-requisites.
 See JSCC Academic Catalog and Student Handbook for further information.